mikysett/big-is-tiny/README.md

 - It's important that the repo do not have any uncommitted changes at the moment of the execution as those could be added to the generated PRs if they match the paths
 - BiT will fetch the changed files from the remote branch, so if you have commits on your local branches you should push them first
-- If you want to create a miscellaneous "catch all" PR with all non-domain changes you can add a domain **at the end** of the config file with the path `./` (if you add it as first domain this one will include all changes as PRs as domains are evaluated from top to bottom)
+- If you want to create a miscellaneous "catch all" PR with all non-domain changes you can add a domain **at the end** of the config file with the path `./` (if you add it as first domain this one will include all changes as domains are evaluated from top to bottom)
 - At the end of the execution if there is files that were not included in any PR they will still be there as uncommitted changes, you may want to `git stash` them or `git reset --hard` in order to remove them

 ### Example of a configuration file